THINGS TO DO IN JUPITER – A 6-PACK OF WATER ADVENTURE TOURS

 Have watery blast on JOC’s kayaks, paddle boards, tours & more with our mobile service.

-We deliver kayaks or stand up paddle boards to Sawfish Bay Park and other locations around the historic Jupiter Inlet Lighthouse.
+JUPITER OUTDOOR CENTER delivers kayaks or stand up paddle boards to Sawfish Bay Park and other locations around the historic Jupiter Inlet Lighthouse.

 Take a tour or a lesson.
 Find a manatee or your own beach.
-Enjoy the best of Jupiter!
+Enjoy a the best of Jupiter!

-Reservation required.
+Reservation required for this Things To Do in Jupiter adventure.
 Minimum group of 2.